 - Macronutrients: Protein, fat, and carbs are considered macronutrients (macros).
 Many vegan protein powders tend to contain more carbs, as they are derived from plants.
 But most of the powders on our list provide macros similar to whey protein, which is much lower in carbs (2-9 grams) and fats (0-6 grams).

-- Micronutrients: Some of the micronutrients that vegans may miss in their diet include B12, iron, iodine, zinc, calcium, vitamin D, and long-chain fatty acids such as EPA and DHA — all of which are much easier to sneak into an animal-based diet.
-We wanted to include protein powders that featured some of these added micronutrients as well since many vegans look to protein shakes to fill these gaps in their diet.
+- Micronutrients: Some of the micronutrients that vegans may miss in their diet include B12, iron, iodine, zinc, calcium, vitamin D, and long-chain fatty acids such as EPA and DHA — all of which are much easier to sneak into a diet containing animal products.
+We wanted to include protein powders that featured some of these added micronutrients as well, since many vegans look to protein shakes to fill these gaps in their diet.
 (17)

-- Flavor: We don’t think flavor is the most important factor to consider when picking a plant-based protein but it still matters.
-After all, you don’t want to sip a drink that feels overly earthy or chalky.
+- Flavor: We don’t think flavor is the most important factor to consider when picking a plant-based protein, but it still matters.
+After all, you don’t want to sip a drink that tastes overly earthy or chalky.
 We sampled a variety of flavors (to appeal to all kinds of taste preferences) and tried our best to paint an objective picture of the taste.

 - Ingredient Quality: We know that protein powders can be full of unwanted additives and ingredients.
 So, we prioritized clean formulas with ingredients that provide as much nutritional value as possible.